Manufacturing Benchmark Program

 - Submit your interest through the expression of interest form.

-- A representative from the department will get in touch with the applicant to explain the available options under the manufacturing benchmark.
+- If requested, a representative from the department will get in touch with the applicant to explain the available options under the manufacturing benchmark.

 - The manufacturer will inform the department representative of their decision to proceed further.

-- Should the manufacturer choose to proceed with the benchmarking, the vendor will invoice the manufacturer for 50% of the benchmarking cost.
+- Should the manufacturer choose to proceed with the benchmarking, the authorised supplier will invoice the manufacturer for 50% of the benchmarking cost.

-- Vendor will commence the benchmarking after the 50% payment is received.
+- The authorised supplier will commence the benchmarking after the 50% payment is received.

-- The vendor will provide the detailed benchmark report to the manufacturer and provide a consultancy to explain the report.
+- The authorised supplier will provide the detailed benchmark report to the manufacturer and provide a consultancy to explain the report.

-- Vendor will invoice the department for the remaining 50% of the benchmarking cost.
+- Authorised supplier will invoice the department for the remaining 50% of the benchmarking cost.